sjsu-library/unionist/_items/unionist--text-0403.md

 articleType:
 volume:
 issue:
-transcription: |
-  Letter of William Lloyd Garrison to Samuel J. May of 1834-09-15 includes in the postscript “I have not yet seen the last Unionist, and, consequently, cannot remark upon your Annual Report.” – This is likely in reference to a
+transcription: 'Letter of William Lloyd Garrison to Samuel J. May of 1834-09-15 includes in the postscript “I have not yet seen the last Unionist, and, consequently, cannot remark upon your Annual Report.” – This is likely in reference to a <em>Unionist</em>
-  <em>Unionist</em>
   of September 11, 1834, and concerns the Plainfield Anti-Slavery Society’s Annual Report. – WLG letters Vol. 1 p.
 414-416, precise reference on p.
-416
+416 '
 scholarlyNotes:
 commentary:
 relatedPeople: William Lloyd Garrison; Samuel J. May